GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Drop down Navigation bar and Logo
 Featured on all four pages, the fully responsive navigation bar includes links to the Home page, Game page and shows page and is identical in each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Logo is featured on all four pages, it is the logo from the original Star Trek series and is used so that the user can recognise quickly what the site and quiz is about.
+Logo is featured on all four pages.
+It is the logo from the original Star Trek series and is used so that the user can recognise quickly what the site and quiz is about.
 The logo also creates brand recognition.
 The Logo is also a link which if clicked will bring the user back to the home page, this is a standard in websites so is included as this will be what the user is expecting.

 ![Navigation](assets/images/readme/drop-down-menu.png)